haimbilia/BuyHub/readme.txt

     => 062795 - Admin UI: "Search icon" is not showing if the admin select the keyword from the suggestion under the shipping profile.
     => 061905 - Admin UI: Toggles are not aligned and location selection is not working properly on the 'Product' page under the settings section
-    => 061685 - Admin UI: 'Search icon' is not showing in the search field on the automatic badges page
+    => 061685 - Admin UI: 'Search icon' is not showing in the search field on the automatic badges page => 062659 - Admin UI: "Placeholder image" is not showing after deleting the uploaded file and pagination is also not working properly under the collection management

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.